What does the AI Act mean for digital rights in the EU?

 What’s the context?

-As tech experts raise concerns over the risks of artificial intelligence, an EU law is in the works to protect digital rights without stifling innovation in AI
+As tech experts raise concerns over the risks of artificial intelligence, the EU is inching closer to making the world's first extensive AI rules

 BRUSSELS - From homes to transport, culture to policing - artificial intelligence (AI) technology is transforming our everyday lives.

 Rights experts warn this rise has come at a significant cost: undermining our privacy, entrenching societal biases, and creating opaque systems that lack accountability.